 How do you approach a data-led, data-fed approach to well-being and illuminate your pursuit of the 'well-being first' school?
 Matthew Savage suggests ways to measure what really matters.

-We’re always looking for ways to use data to help solve challenges facing our membership community.
-And our work to foster greater inclusion across our global community via diversity, equity and anti-racism (I-DEA) continues at pace.
 One way we are linking these two priorities is to share our data analysis expertise via strategic partnerships, most recently to determine diversity baseline data in international schools, collecting data on gender, nationality, and ethnicity of board members, heads of schools, leadership teams, and teachers.

 The pandemic has brought uncertainty, loss and hardship to many students graduating from high school this year.
 We share five ‘big ideas’ emerging in transition programming in the context of the Coronavirus.
 Plus key findings from a recent survey of 134 high school counsellors across 52 countries, links to research, resources and more.